Danielandro/fizzbuzz-c-sharp/README.md

-## FizzBuzz in C#
+## FizzBuzz in C

-Classic fizzbuzz challenge TDD'd in C# using Xunit
+Classic fizzbuzz challenge TDD'd in C# using Xunit.
+Exploring unit testing in C#.

 ## Rules